Want to Get a Sak Yant?

 Sak Yant Chiang Mai is Thailand’s leading Sak Yant provider – Over 10 Independent Sak Yant Masters working in Hygienic and comfortable Samnaks

-In this article, (article credit) we will highlight some of the reasons why a person seeking an authentic Sak Yant should avoid getting a copy from a Tattoo Shop.
+In this article, (article credit) we will highlight some of the reasons why a person seeking an authentic Sak Yant should avoid getting a fake traditional Thai tattoo from a Tattoo Shop or Studio.
 We will examine some of the methods that unethical tattoo artists will use to encourage a person to think they are getting a real Sak Yant, when the reality is they are preforming a tourist scam that can cause offense to Thai people or worst be deported from the country.

 Tattoo’s are cheap in Thailand, Tattoo Studio Shops EVERYWHERE!
-So why don’t you get a Sak Yant from a Tattoo Shop?
+So why don’t you get a Sak Yant Traditional Thai Tattoo from a Tattoo Shop?

 and Tattoo Studios